tobbber/postalcrawl/data/v1/README.md

 | 240k         | 240,000         | 8       |                                                                                         |
 | 2m-named     | ~ 2,400,000     | 8       |                                                                                         |
 | 9m-noname    | ~ 9,500,000     | 7       | column `name` excluded                                                                  |

+Due to the size of the larger dataset variants. this repo only includes the 2k and 24k variant.